FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Introduction

+Our FakeTagger is motivated by the provenance and tracking idea with sensible tags which is widely applied in protecting the safety of food in production and selling.
+Similarity, our personal image spread in the social network also need protection for tracing its illegally manipulation.
+In designing our FakeTagger, the following three key challenges should be well addressed.
+1) \textbf{Tackling diverse GANs}.
+In creating DeepFakes, attackers could employ various GANs (\eg{}, entire synthesis, partial synthesis) with different architectures, while the employed GANs are unknown to us.
+Thus, our FakeTagger should recover embedded tags from images manipulated with unseen GANs.
+2) \textbf{Robust against image transformations}.
+In the real-world scenario, the embedded images will suffer common image transformation after GAN-based manipulations, thus our FakeTagger should recover the embedded tag in such case.
+3) \textbf{Stealthiness of embedded tags}.
+The embedded tags should insensitive to our human eyes.

-To address the aforementioned challenges in embedding a message into the images, in this paper, our proposed DeepTag is based on a simple yet effective encoder and decoder architecture that could recover messages effectively even after drastic GAN-based transformation.
-The encoder and decoder are both DNNs and jointly trained.
-In DeepTag, a DeepFake simulator connects the encoder and decoder to simulate various manipulation with GANs on the encoded images to enforce that the decoder could recover the embedded messages effectively after GAN-based transformation.
-To comprehensively evaluate the effectiveness of our DeepTag, our experiments are conducted on three state-of-the-art (SOTA) GANs including STGAN \cite{liu2019stgan}, StarGAN \cite{choi2018stargan}, and StyleGAN \cite{karras2019style}.
-These three GANs involve all the two typical GAN-based transformations, entire synthesis and partial synthesis.
-Experimental results have demonstrated that DeepTag achieves an average accuracy of nearly 90\% in recovering the embedded messages.
+To address the aforementioned challenges in embedding a message into the images, in this paper, our proposed FakeTagger is based on a simple yet effective encoder and decoder architecture by incorporating channel coding that could recover messages effectively even after drastic GAN-based transformation.
+The introduced channel coding is designed for injecting redundant messages to improve its robustness.
+In FakeTagger, a DeepFake simulator connects the encoder and decoder to simulate various manipulations with GANs on the encoded images to enforce that the decoder could recover the embedded messages effectively after GAN-based transformation.
+To comprehensively evaluate the effectiveness of our FakeTagger, our experiments are conducted on the existing four types of DeepFake, including \textbf{identity swap}, \textbf{face reenactment}, \textbf{attribute editing}, and \textbf{entire synthesis}.
+Experimental results have demonstrated that FakeTagger achieves an average accuracy of nearly 95\% on the four types of DeepFakes in recovering the embedded messages.
+Our main contribution are summarized as follows: